 HOURS OF OPERATION:

-Our centre is open from 6:30 am to 6 pm, Monday through Friday.
+We are open from 6:30 am to 6 pm Monday to Friday excluding statutory holidays.

 ARRIVAL IN THE MORNING: